 Heart disease is the most common cause of death in men as per the CDC.
 Probiotics can benefit mens cardiac health in a number of ways, including but not limited to:

 - Lowering LDL-cholesterol (bad cholesterol) levels , primarily Lactobacillus reuteri NCIMB 30242

 - Reducing blood pressure

 - Helping you lose body weight and preventing heart disease

 Prostate infection or prostatitis is a common infection representing nearly 2 million visits per year to a healthcare facility.
-In longstanding cases, the affected men are at risk of developing recurrent urinary tract infections (UTIs).
+In long standing cases, the affected men are at risk of developing recurrent urinary tract infections (UTIs).
 Probiotics can help promote prostate health.

-Diabetes tends to affect several men.
-Some probiotics have the capability to lower the blood glucose levels via raising the insulin levels and altering the glucose metabolism.
+Diabetes is common amongst men, and probiotics can help.
+Some probiotics have the capability to lower blood glucose levels by raising insulin levels and altering glucose metabolism.

 Men who take probiotics can reap their added benefits via increased testosterone production, while also supporting their heart health, gut health, and prostate health.
 In other words, probiotics are good for men’s health

 Dr. Rasheed Huma

 - Gagnière J, Raisch J, Veziant J, et al. Gut microbiota imbalance and colorectal cancer.
 World Journal of Gastroenterology.
 2016;22(2):501-518. doi:10.3748/wjg.v22.i2.501.